-Did you know that post – Valentine’s Day is the #2 time of year for break ups (#1 is right after New Years when people think “I am not going to do one more holiday with this person.”)
-And the reason for Valentine’s break ups is because people feel let down, again.
+Did you know that post – Valentine’s Day is the #2 time of year for breakups (#1 is right after New Year when people think “I am not going to do one more holiday with this person.”)
+And the reason for Valentine’s breakups is because people feel let down, again.

 And just imagine that, for once, Valentine’s Day will be everything that you want it to be because you are in charge.

 Word on the street is that dark chocolate is the best for you.
-It is very nutritious, is a great source of anti-oxidants, improves blood flow and lowers blood pressure and it helps balance your cholesterol.
+It is very nutritious, is a great source of anti-oxidants, improves blood flow and lowers blood pressure, and helps balance your cholesterol.

 Personally, I like milk chocolate which may not have the same qualities as dark but it makes me smile every time I eat it.
 Especially if there is caramel in the middle.

 So, eat chocolate!
 On this day, eat as much as you want.
 It’s not like you are going to have to get naked in front of someone at the end of the day.
 Do it!

 I personally have a bowl of chocolate pudding with my name on it in my fridge, waiting for me to indulge.
 Kind of exciting.